Leandrocoelho1/animated-sidebar/README.md

 by Tran Mau Tri Tam._

 ### Usage

-To start the app in development mode run the command `yarn start` in the root directory.
+To start the app in development mode run the command `yarn` in the root directory to install dependencies and then `yarn start` .